 BACKGROUND: Per the requirements of 10 U.S.C.
-2533c, DFARS 252.225-7052 prohibits acquisition of samariumcobalt magnets, neodymium-iron-boron magnets, tantalum metal and alloys, tungsten metal powder, and tungsten heavy alloy or any finished or semi-finished component containing tungsten heavy alloy melted or produced in North Korea, China, Russia, and Iran.Per DFARS have been met.
-Signature of Government Contracting Officer or Program
+2533c, DFARS 252.225-7052 Restriction on the Acquisition of Certain Magnets, Tantalum, and Tungsten. prohibits acquisition of samarium-cobalt magnets, neodymium-iron-boron magnets, tantalum metal and alloys, tungsten metal powder, and tungsten heavy alloy or any finished or semi-finished component containing tungsten heavy alloy melted or produced in North Korea, China, Russia, and Iran.Per DFARS

-225.7018-4, the Head of Contracting Activity (HCA) can authorize an exception to DFARS 252.225-7052 through an 'Individual Nonavailability Determination' if they determine that covered materials of satisfactory quality and quantity, in the required form, cannot be procured as and when needed at a reasonable price from a source other than a covered country.ANALYSIS OF ALTERNATIVES:
+225.7018-4 Nonavailabilitydetermination., the Head of Contracting Activity (HCA) can authorize an exception to DFARS 252.225-7052 Restriction on the Acquisition of Certain Magnets, Tantalum, and Tungsten. through an 'Individual Nonavailability Determination' if they determine that covered materials of satisfactory quality and quantity, in the required form, cannot be procured as and when needed at a reasonable price from a source other than a covered country.ANALYSIS OF ALTERNATIVES:

-See Attachment A for an analysis of why alternatives that would not require a nonavailability determination are unacceptable.CERTIFICATION: Based on the satisfactory quality, quantity, required form, timeliness, and/or reasonable price issues described in Attachment A, I hereby certify that the requirements for an individual nonavailability determination under DFARS 225.7018-4
+See Attachment A for an analysis of why alternatives that would not require a nonavailability determination are unacceptable.CERTIFICATION: Based on the satisfactory quality, quantity, required form, timeliness, and/or reasonable price issues described in Attachment A, I hereby certify that the requirements for an individual nonavailability determination under DFARS 225.7018-4 Nonavailability determination.